Tube and Tyre Basic Guides By Carter Hayes April 15, 2026 9 min read

 Share:

-When you see XL on a tire, it means Extra Load construction: reinforced sidewalls and a higher load index so the tire can carry more weight at a higher inflation pressure.
-You’ll need to inflate XL tires to their specified psi (often up to 41 psi) to achieve rated capacity and ideal stability under heavy cargo or towing.
-They’re common on SUVs, light trucks, and trailers; keep load index and diameter compatible with your vehicle and check pressures regularly to learn more.
+When you see XL on a tire, it means Extra Load construction.
+These tires feature reinforced sidewalls and a higher load index.
+This design allows the tire to carry more weight at a higher inflation pressure.
+You need to inflate XL tires to their specified pressure to reach their maximum capacity.
+This is often up to 41 psi.
+Proper inflation ensures ideal stability when you haul heavy cargo or tow.
+You will commonly see them on SUVs, light trucks, and trailers.

 What “XL” Means on a Tire